ubikorp/lacking.org/_posts/playlists/2023-04-11-version-control-iii.md

-  bodega gogol-bordello firewater carl-king heather-nova mekons los-miticos-del-ritmo jaco-pastorius money-mark pierre-perpall stereo-total rubinoos wedding-present yo-la-tengo bill-callahan-bonnie-prince-billy negativland black-midi volebeats sursiks dave-depper herbie-mann jonah-jones pretty-reckless yann-tiersen fever-ray
+  bodega gogol-bordello firewater carl-king heather-nova mekons los-miticos-del-ritmo jaco-pastorius money-mark pierre-perpall stereo-total rubinoos wedding-present yo-la-tengo bill-callahan-bonnie-prince-billy negativland black-midi volebeats sursiks dave-depper herbie-mann jonah-jones pretty-reckless yann-tiersen
-keywords: April March, Bill Callahan &amp; Bonnie &quot;Prince&quot; Billy, black midi, Bodega, Calexico, Camera Obscura, Carl King, Chris Murray, Dave Depper, Fever Ray, Firewater, Flat Duo Jets, Gogol Bordello, The Greyboy Allstars, Heather Nova, Herbie Mann, International Beat, Jaco Pastorius, Jenny Toomey, Jonah Jones, Los Miticos Del Ritmo, Low, The Mekons, Mike Doughty, Money Mark, Negativland, Paul Collins and Marci Marks, Pierre Perpall, The Pretty Reckless, Primus, The Rubinoos, Sex Clark Five, Skankin&#39; Pickle, Spot 1019, Stereo Total, The Streetwalkin&#39;
+keywords: April March, Bill Callahan &amp; Bonnie &quot;Prince&quot; Billy, black midi, Bodega, Calexico, Camera Obscura, Carl King, Chris Murray, Dave Depper, Firewater, Flat Duo Jets, Gogol Bordello, The Greyboy Allstars, Heather Nova, Herbie Mann, International Beat, Jaco Pastorius, Jenny Toomey, Jonah Jones, Los Miticos Del Ritmo, Low, The Mekons, Mike Doughty, Money Mark, Negativland, Paul Collins and Marci Marks, Pierre Perpall, The Pretty Reckless, Primus, The Rubinoos, Sex Clark Five, Skankin&#39;
-  Cheetahs, The Sursiks, Tripping Daisy, Volebeats, Waco Brothers, The Wedding Present, Yann Tiersen , Yo La Tengo
+  Pickle, Spot 1019, Stereo Total, The Streetwalkin&#39; Cheetahs, The Sursiks, Tripping Daisy, Volebeats, Waco Brothers, The Wedding Present, Yann Tiersen , Yo La Tengo
 ---
 The carefully curated collection of artists performing tracks made famous by other artists continues, in the third annual **Version Control**.
 Some of these could be so obscure as to ask “is it a cover if I never heard the original” but we can leave the answering of that to the armchair philosophers.
 I’ll go on the record saying a good song is a good song no matter who performs it.
 Also, to the listener and fellow cassette afficionado that complained about Maxell and Memorex being mentioned in the same breath: my point is that neither one of them is TDK.